 Taking a JBL Test

-If you are already logged on to the IBMS website click on a JBL test title from the list below.
-Otherwise, log in via the homepage to get started.
+Once logged on to the IBMS website click on to a JBL test title from the list below.

 If you have passed you can add the JBL test to your IBMS CPD ePortfolio by selecting a diploma and clicking Add to my Diploma.

 You can also download a certificate confirming your JBL test score to use as evidence in your CPD ePortfolio.

 You can view and manage your JBL test results on the My JBL page.

 Statements are taken from the three papers above, published in Issue 4 of BJBS (Volume 73, 2016).
 All are available free online to members.

 Paracetamol induced hepatotoxicity